 On August 25, 2017, a Category 4 hurricane named Harvey made landfall near Rockport, Texas with winds touching 132 miles per hour.
 Over the next few days, the tropical storm dumped 19 trillion gallons of water, submerging over 30-percent of Harris County.
 More than 200,000 homes were damaged, the storm caused $125 billion in damages, and tragically, 89 people were killed.

 Two days later, Houston Texans defensive end J.J.
 Watt sent out a tweet.
 Watt asked for any donations people could spare in an advance effort to combat the damages the hurricane was inflicting on southeast Texas.
 The response was nothing short of a miracle.

-One year later, the Justin J. Watt foundation has released an update on the record-breaking $41.6 million raised to help rebuild Houston and the surrounding areas.
+In 2018, the Justin J. Watt foundation released its first update on the record-breaking $41.6 million raised to help rebuild Houston and the surrounding areas.

-All of the $41.6 million has been distributed to eight nonprofit organizations: All Hands and Hearts, Americares, Boys & Girls Clubs, Baker Ripley, Feeding America, Habitat for Humanity, Save the Children and SBP.
+Portions of the $41.6 million were distributed to eight nonprofit organizations: All Hands and Hearts, Americares, Boys & Girls Clubs, Baker Ripley, Feeding America, Habitat for Humanity, Save the Children and SBP.

-The Hurricane Harvey Relief Fund is being used in various relief efforts including:
+As of 2018, the Hurricane Harvey Relief Fund was used in various relief efforts including: